Skip to content

 Reviewed by the N of 1 Science Team | Updated March 2026

-Understanding the precise roles of carbohydrates, proteins, and fats is critical for athletes looking to accelerate recovery.
+Understanding the precise balance of carbohydrates, proteins, and fats, and when to consume them, is critical for jumpstarting muscle repair and

 Summary